 Since I was little I've always been one to use my imagination and get creative.
 When I was as young as ten I'd already started re-designing logos and re-imagining brands on Microsoft Paint to keep myself busy.
-Years later, the technology has certainly changed, and my designing is much better, but that same passion for creativity is as strong as ever.
+Years later, the technology has certainly changed but that same passion for creativity is as strong as ever.

 I've delivered work for Baroness Tessa Jowell, former Deputy Prime Minister John Prescott, the Quality Assurance Agency, National Union of Students, The Keystone Trust, Y Care International and the Helena Kennedy Foundation amongst many others.

 I was born at the old Norfolk and Norwich Hospital and grew up in the countryside of South Norfolk – in the end adopting Diss as my hometown (don’t diss Diss etc).
 18 years of the county, a few schools later and to be honest I’m disappointed I never met Alan Partridge.
 My grandad taught me how to play the piano and I spent the majority of my childhood obsessed with music and planes, which in short - hasn't changed a bit many years later.

 Alongside designing and doing my studies at school, I helped run a youth music project and often managed to get myself in the local paper, much to the delight of my grandparents, for organising events like carnivals and concerts across South Norfolk.
 I also started an unhealthy obsession with the Eurovision Song Contest, which continues to this day.
 Make of that what you will.